Quantum information in Riemannian spaces: Quantum phase space

 The probability density function describing the likelihood of observing the test particle with momentum $\vec{p}$ is then given by $\rho_p(\vec{p}\,)= {}_p\langle\vec{p}\,|\pmb{\rho}|\vec{p}\,\rangle_p=|\psi_p(\vec{p}\,)|^2$.

-To extend eq.~(\ref{hxc}) to the quantum domain, we must identify the quantum analog of the phase space probability density function $\rho(\vec{x},\vec{p})$.
+To extend eq.~(\ref{hxc}) to the quantum domain, we must identify the quantum analog of the phase-space probability density function $\rho(\vec{x},\vec{p})$.
 A suitable approach is through the deformation quantization formulation of quantum mechanics \cite{zachos2002deformation}.
 In this formulation, observables are represented by c-number functions (classical kernels) in phase space, which is endowed with a non-commutative product (Moyal's $\star$-product).
 The equivalence of this framework to the standard wavefunction formulation of quantum mechanics is established by Weyl's correspondence, which maps Weyl-ordered operators in Hilbert space to classical kernels in phase space \cite{weyl1950theory, Groenewold:1946kp}.
-Under this correspondence, the density matrix operator $\pmb{\rho}$ is mapped to Wigner's phase space quasiprobability density function, which represents the quantum counterpart of $\rho(\vec{x},\vec{p})$.
-However, while this construction has been explicitly realized for flat space (as reviewed in \cite{zachos2002deformation}), extending eq.~(\ref{hxc}) to the quantum domain requires us to formulate Wigner's function in arbitrary Riemannian spaces.
+Under this correspondence, the density matrix operator $\pmb{\rho}$ is mapped to the Wigner phase-space quasiprobability density function, which represents the quantum counterpart of $\rho(\vec{x},\vec{p})$ \footnote{Note that the argument used here to introduce the quasiprobability density function $\rho(\vec{x},\vec{p})$ differs from the classical Radon-Nikodym-based reasoning employed in Section \ref{sec1}.
+If an argument more closely paralleling the classical one is possible in the quantum phase space, it would likely involve a non-commutative version of the Radon-Nikodym theorem.}.